adamspierer/FreeClimber/README.md

     - trackpy    [0.4.2 ]
     - wxPython   [4.0.4 ]

-NOTE: This platform was developed using Python 3.7.6, and also tested in a Python 3.6 environment.
-Earlier Python 3 versions will likely work as well but are untested.
+NOTE: We recommend using with a Python3.6 virtual environment, though it was built with a Python3.7 environment.

 <h3>Installing</h3>